erik-helleren/growing-SEs/src/teaching/3_teaching.md

 Pairing is distinct from modeling in that the focus is applying more so than leaning.
 Not to say that pairing isn't a great way to learn and grow, just that the focus is different.
 As the teacher, its you job to know when you should be in [pairing mode](./pairing.html) vs when you should be in modeling mode.

+## Just tell them

+There are a lot of great techniques discussed in the rest of this chapter.
+That said, they require a lot of mental labor on both sides of the table.
+Without progress, this can lead to frustration.
+While a little bit of frustration is a good thing, we want to prevent it from getting out of hand for teacher or student.

+There is no shame in falling back to modeling sometimes as a skill is developing.
+In fact is expected as a developing skill is applied in different contexts with different constraints.
+Its important that you don't display frustration or act exacerbated.
+Acknowledge the situation as new

 ## Understand their thought process